Dr. Michele Saracino

 Our goals for majors and minors include an ability to critically read and analyze religious texts, a facility with the methods of the academic study of religion, a familiarity with specific religious traditions, and an understanding of the role that religion plays in contemporary life.
 The introductory course focuses on a particular theme while introducing students to some of the research tools used in the academic study of religion.
-A Roman Catholic concentration is offered and a Roman Catholic interdisciplinary minor, in cooperation with other departments, may also be elected.
+A Catholic Studies concentration is offered and/or an interdisciplinary minor.
+Students can elect to take cross-listed courses in other departments.
 In addition, students may write a 6-credit honors thesis for departmental honors recognition.Back To Top

 Students majoring in Religious Studies ordinarily complete: 1) RELS 110 – The Nature and Experience of Religion; 2) 15 credits in courses numbered 200 and above (with at least one from Elective Group A and at least one from Elective Group B); 3) 12 credits at the 400-level.
 These courses are selected in consultation with the Department Chair.
 The elective courses will ordinarily include at least 1 course from each of the following areas of study:

 A minimum grade of C is required for credit toward the major.

 Please note: Students intending to major must register with the Department Chair.Back To Top